As the name suggests, punitive damages are meant to punish a defendant or to act as a deterrent.

 Intentional Misconduct v.
 Gross Negligence

+What is the Florida negligence law?
 Under the Florida punitive damages statute, there are two situations where punitive damages are appropriate.
 These are when the defendant’s actions are grossly negligent or the defendant commits intentional misconduct.
 Both are expressly defined by Florida law:

 - Gross negligence exists when the defendant’s conduct was so reckless or wanting in care that it constituted a conscious disregard or indifference to the life, safety, or rights of persons exposed to such conduct (Florida Statutes 768.72 (2)(b)); and